andre-ye/uni/docs/phil/phil-401c/lecture.md

 - Every choice is a bestr esponse in a subgame which leads this player to have a particular choice to make.
 - Backwards domination assumes that players have full knowledge of other players' utilities.

+---

+## Week 9 Monday
+- What if a player has multiple best responses?
+-